Lost Traffic Ticket in ArkansasPage OverviewSUMMARY: How to Find Lost Arkansas Traffic Ticket Information

 - No contest.

 - Not guilty.

-The best option for you depends on factors like your charge and your current driving record.
+The best option for you depends on factors like your traffic offense and your current AR driving record.

-On the other hand, drivers who believe they can prove they’re innocent―especially drivers with serious charges―opt to fight the charges in court.
+On the other hand, drivers who believe they can prove they're innocent―especially drivers with serious violations―opt to fight the charges in court.

 (Plead Guilty or No Contest)

 - Accumulate driving record points.

 - See increased auto insurance rates.